wandb/docs/docs/guides/integrations/huggingface.md

 :::

 Any `Trainer` you initialize from now on will upload models to your W&B project.
-The models will be viewable through the W&B Artifacts UI and also become available from [W&B Models](https://docs.wandb.ai/guides/models) which facilitates and streamlines workflows for easy tracking and auditing throughout the ML lifecycle in an organized manner.
+The models will be viewable through the W&B Artifacts UI and also become available from [W&B Model Registry](https://docs.wandb.ai/guides/models) which facilitates and streamlines workflows for easy tracking and auditing models throughout the ML lifecycle in an organized manner.
 Checkout the [Weights & Biases' Artifacts guide](https://docs.wandb.ai/artifacts) to know more about how to use Artifacts for model and dataset versioning.

 #### (Notebook only) Finish your W&B Run